-- (2) When an application is submitted by the Planning Commission, any member or groups of members of the Planning Commission may serve as the applicant. - (3) At the time of the preapplication review, the applicant shall submit the following: - (a) Plan of the general layout of the parcel.
-Plans submitted may be sketched on sheets eight and one-half (8) inches by eleven (11) inches in size or, at the option of the applicant, may be in final form. - (b) Letter stating the proposed uses of the parcel, the approximate gross floor area of any intended buildings or structures and the number and size of residential dwellings to be included, and the gross land area of the parcel, including public rights-of-way contained within the parcel. - (4) Official minutes summarizing the preapplication review shall be kept and a copy of the minutes shall be provided to the applicant. - (5) Within fourteen (14) days after the date of the preapplication review, the Department of Community Development shall notify the applicant in writing of its conclusions regarding the desired change with respect to the following items: - (a) Appropriateness of the change with respect to the policies set forth in the Comprehensive Plan. - (b) Need, if any, to plat pursuant to the Subdivision Regulations.
+- When an application is submitted by the Planning Commission, any member or groups of members of the Planning Commission may serve as the applicant. - (3) At the time of the pre-application review, the applicant shall submit the following: - (a) Plan of the general layout of the parcel.
+Plans submitted may be sketched on sheets eight and one-half (8 1/2) inches by eleven (11) inches in size or, at the option of the applicant, may be in final form. - (b) Letter stating the proposed uses of the parcel, the approximate gross floor area of any intended buildings or structures, and the number and size of residential dwellings to be included, and the gross land area of the parcel, including public rights-of-way contained within the parcel. - (4) Official minutes summarizing the pre-application review shall be kept and a copy of the minutes shall be provided to the applicant.

-- (c) Any required site plan considerations. - (d) General concerns related to the anticipated impact upon public rights-of-way and public improvements and appropriate requirements. - (6) After receiving the written conclusions of the preplanning review, but prior to filing a formal application, the applicant shall meet with residents and persons owning property in the vicinity of the site in accordance with the Neighborhood Referral Program.
-Notification for said meeting shall be as provided in subsections 17-17-4(1)(b) and (c) of this ordinance. - 17-17-3.
+- (5) Within fourteen (14) days after the date of the pre-application review, the Department of Planning, Permits and Public Works shall notify the applicant in writing of its conclusions regarding the desired change with respect to the following items: (As amended by 0-91-59.) - (a) Appropriateness of the change with respect to the policies set forth in the Comprehensive Plan. - (b) Need, if any, to plat pursuant to the Subdivision Regulations. - (c) Any required site plan considerations. - (d) General concerns related to the anticipated impact upon public rights-of-way and public improvements and appropriate requirements. - (6) After receiving the written conclusions of the pre-application review, but prior to filing a formal application, the applicant shall meet with residents and persons owning property in the vicinity of the site in accordance with the Neighborhood Referral Program.
+Notification for said meeting shall be as provided in Subsections 17-17-4(1)(b) and (c) of this Ordinance.

+17-17-3.
 APPLICATION PROCEDURE.

-(1) An application for a rezoning shall be submitted on forms approved by the Director of Community Development.
+- (1) An application for a rezoning shall be submitted on forms approved by the Director of Planning, Permits and Public Works.
 A rezoning application shall expire one (1) year after submittal, provided however, that the Director may extend the application for six (6) months for just cause.
-(Amended by Ordinance 0-88-10 effective date 4/28/88). - (2) If the requested rezoning for the parcel is for a Mixed Use District, the applicant also shall include with the application all information required by 17-5-21. - (3) An application for a rezoning shall be accompanied by a Conceptual Site Plan.
-(Amended by Ordinance 0-88-10 effective date 4/28/88). - (a) The Conceptual Site Plan is intended to supply enough information about the development for the Director of Community Development to evaluate and for the Planning Commission and City Council to make a decision on the rezoning application.
-The information to be supplied will be determined by the Director of Community Development as part of the preapplication review, but should generally include: - (1) The site characteristics. - (2) The density and intensity. - (3) General circulation and location of building(s) and parking area(s). - (4) The amount of the site devoted to structure, open space and parking. - (5.
-Compatibility with surrounding land uses. - (b) The Conceptual Site Plan shall be considered part of the rezoning application and shall become a condition of the zoning. - (c) The Conceptual Site Plan will be required as follows:
+(As amended by 0-91-59.) - (2) If the requested rezoning for the parcel is for a Planned Development District, the applicant also shall include with the application all information required by Section 17-5-24.
+(As amended by 0-93-34.) - (3) An application for a rezoning shall be accompanied by a Conceptual Site Plan. - (a) The Conceptual Site Plan is intended to supply enough information about the development for the Director of Planning, Permits and Public Works to evaluate and for the Planning Commission and City Council to make a decision on the rezoning application.
+The information to be supplied will be determined by the Director of Planning, Permits and Public Works as part of the pre-application review, but should generally include: (As amended by 0-91-59.) - (1) The site characteristics. - (2) The density and intensity. - (3) General circulation and location of building(s) and parking area(s). - (4) The amount of the site devoted to structure, open space and parking. - (5) Compatibility with surrounding land uses.

+- (b) The Conceptual Site Plan shall be considered part of the rezoning application and shall become a condition of the zoning. - (c) The Conceptual Site Plan will be required as follows:

-Applications for 3-R through 6-R, OF, 1-C through 5-C, and IN or MU zones shall be accompanied by a Conceptual Site Plan.
+Applications for 3-R through 6-R, OF, 1-C through 5-C, and IN or PD zones shall be accompanied by a Conceptual Site Plan.